Cross-platform performance analysis example

 retiring bad speculation frontend bound backend bound

-You can also run with the -M topdownl1 argument with Perf.
+You can also use the -M topdownl1 argument with Perf:

 Performance counter stats for 'CPU(s) 1':